 Strategic sourcing tools support these trends with the ability to develop sourcing scenarios, rate vendors, and manage bidding and contracts in real-time so that procurement can collect and evaluate meaningful data points in order to better meet demands across all levels of the supply chain.

-Choose a Strategic Sourcing Option that…
+What to Look For: Choose a Strategic Sourcing Option that …

-- Knows Transportation/Distribution.
+- Knows Transportation / Distribution.
 There are lots of strategic sourcing options available.
 Make sure you choose a provider that understands the transportation and distribution business.
 Best-in-class solutions are going to include customization features that allow you to establish KPIs and targets for you to set goals and map out a return on investment.

 - Flexes With Your Needs.
 When choosing a strategic sourcing option, it is important to ensure that it can handle the size and scale of your sourcing events, provide necessary scenario and analysis capabilities, and transparency across the enterprise so that risk is mitigated and costs are contained.

-- Builds Supplier Relationships.
+- Builds supplier relationships.
 Having a solid contract and supplier relationship framework is critical to assessing service and price against risk.
 A good strategic sourcing solution provides the data and information you need to better match suppliers with specific needs and facilitate communication with suppliers to build and sustain high-value relationships.

 Technology is only as good as the people and processes an organization has in place to support it.
 Start with an analysis of the processes that need improvement and then select a sourcing solution that best meets your needs.
 Select a strategic sourcing provider that understands your business, needs, and challenges.
 With the right solution, you’ll be equipped to take your logistics procurement from supportive to strategic.